Nolsters/PySocial/README.md

 - Refer to code to see what axactly to call them.
 (Will update Soon)

 ## Running
-- You just need to rund the app.py python file and it should be running at your localhost:8000.
+- You just need to run the app.py python file and it should be running at your localhost:8000.